 A lot of people in our age group find their friends and family don’t have the time to travel, have other financial priorities or just don’t fancy the same destinations.
 So we face the prospect of solo travel and additional costs of single supplements.
 While that may suit some, it doesn’t suit everyone.

 We will meet once a term to discuss possible destinations.
-From that meeting, those people interested in a particular destination will meet separately to actually plan their holiday.
-Whether it’s a small group of people joining a commercial tour or cruise, a large group hiring coaches and booking admissions or just two people heading for a more esoteric destination will be up to you.
+Those people interested in a particular destination may meet separately to actually plan the details of their holiday.

 You can find out more about these trips at the next